-The Sunday Times newspaper has revealed their 2021 Rich List (top 250).
-As a result, I have updated below the list for the richest people in the Drinks Industry Rich List, based both in the UK and other locations worldwide where updated sources were available…
+Forbes magazine and The Sunday Times newspaper have revealed their 2022 Rich Lists.
+As a result, I have updated below the list for the richest people in the Drinks Industry, based both in the UK and other locations worldwide where updated sources were available…

 Bernard Arnault (LVMH) – worth £30bn